Answer a few questions about your ban and we'll tell you exactly what type it is — account, IP, HWID, or temporary suspension — and what to do next.

 Major anti-cheat systems like EasyAntiCheat, BattlEye, RICOCHET, and Byfron all use hardware fingerprinting.
 When they detect a banned hardware profile, the ban follows your PC across accounts, operating system reinstalls, and even some hardware changes.
 A single swapped component usually isn't enough because anti-cheats track multiple identifiers simultaneously — they build a composite fingerprint from dozens of data points.

 Hardware bans became widespread after 2020, when anti-cheat providers shifted from purely software-based detection to hardware-level telemetry.
 Today, games like Fortnite, Rust, Apex Legends, Call of Duty Warzone, Rainbow Six Siege, PUBG, and Valorant all use some form of HWID tracking.
+Browse the complete supported games list to find the system behind a specific title.
 The specific identifiers collected vary by anti-cheat, but typically include your motherboard UUID, disk drive serial numbers, MAC addresses, SMBIOS data, GPU identifiers, and Windows product ID.

 The most common and least severe type.
 An account ban only affects your specific login — your username, email, and associated profile are restricted, but your PC remains clean.
 You can create a new account and start playing immediately.
 Account bans are typically issued for in-game rule violations like toxicity, team killing, or first-offense cheating.
 If you can make a new account and play without issues, your hardware is not flagged.